Keith Houchen: Hartlepool United

 He was not offered a professional contract at Chesterfield by manager Arthur Cox and so left the club without making a senior appearance at Saltergate.
 However, he was soon spotted playing amateur football in Nunthorpe by Hartlepool United manager Billy Horner.
-Houchen joined the "Monkey Hangers" on non-contract terms, before turning professional in February 1978, signing a one-year contract on £30 a week.
+Houchen joined the "Monkey Hangers" on non-contract terms before turning professional in February 1978, signing a one-year contract on £30 a week.
 When he arrived at the Victoria Park, Hartlepool were a struggling Fourth Division club.
 He made his debut in a 1–1 home draw with Crewe Alexandra.
 Though grateful for the opportunity and training, Houchen lamented that "we used to have a mad rush to the bank to cash our cheques.
-Only about six of them would go through and the rest would bounce."
+Only about six of them would go through, and the rest would bounce."
 He scored his first senior goal against Barnsley on 24 March 1978.
 He scored further goals against Darlington, Rochdale and Newport County to end the 1977–78 campaign with four goals in 13 games.
-He played regular first team football in 1978–79, and scored 13 goals in 42 games to become the club's top scorer.
+He played regular first-team football in 1978–79 and scored 13 goals in 42 games to become the club's top scorer.
 He then went on to score 14 goals in 44 games in 1979–80, as the club finished 19th, just two points above the re-election zone.
-His goalscoring record attracted the attention of bigger clubs, however club chairman Vince Barker told Reading that even if Houchen was available then they would not be able to afford him.
+His goalscoring record attracted the attention of bigger clubs; however, club chairman Vince Barker told Reading that even if Houchen were available then they would not be able to afford him.
 His exploits continued into the following season, and the club rejected bids of up to £80,000 from Plymouth Argyle and Cardiff City.
 He scored 17 goals in 48 appearances in 1980–81, yet again becoming the club's top scorer, as Hartlepool were in the promotion hunt until a late spell of bad form sent them down the table to ninth.
 He hit 19 goals in 38 games in 1981–82 to become the club's top-scorer for a fourth consecutive season.
-However, having scored 65 goals in 170 league appearances, Houchen wanted a move to a bigger club at a higher division; he regularly handed in transfer requests, but all were ignored by the club.
+However, having scored 65 goals in 170 league appearances, Houchen wanted a move to a bigger club at a higher division; he regularly handed in transfer requests, but the club ignored all.